 This tiny village (population: 600) maintains its own website where the mayor describes it as ‘a big family’ and invites you to become a temporary member.
 Away from mass tourism, things are sleepy, friendly and, above all, relaxing.
 Best of all, it’s said to be the sunniest village in Greece, with an impressive 320 days of sunshine every year.

 There’s a nice beach (although the sand is more grey than white), and a network of great walks around the village’s outskirts.
 The village itself is quite charming, and stopping in for a traditionally prepared Greek coffee is an absolute must.
-Aside from that, there’s not a great deal to really do – but that’s all part of the appeal.

 You will need your own car to access Mirtos as there is no regular public transport.
 There aren’t many amenities there, but it’s not far from Ierapetra if you need anything.
 It’s also a lovely base for exploring the unspoiled eastern Crete area or taking a day trip over to Chrissi island.

-Accommodation recommendations in Mirtos
+Recommended hotel in Mirtos

 Recommended mid-range hotel : Hotel Myrtos